tomciosegal/nutri-store/README.md

 <br/>

-- The home page comprises of two rows of products devided on 4 colums in each row, and it will display maximum of 8 products per page.
+- The home page comprises of two rows of products divided on 4 columns in each row, and it will display maximum of 8 products per page.

 - Every product is wrapped in panel-body that nicely hovers when mouse on.